By Jenn Rothenberg, VP of Marketing, Financial Recovery Technologies

 - Options on FX futures contracts

 - Other instruments traded in the FX market

-To recover from the settlement fund, you must submit a Claim Form by August 19, 2019.
+To recover from the settlement fund, you must submit a Claim Form by January 15, 2020 (extended from August 19, 2019).
 At your request, FRT can help you prepare the Claim Form and submit it on your behalf.

 Unlike the Foreign Exchange Benchmark Rates Antitrust Litigation case (U.S.), investors do not have a constructed trade option.
 Similar to the Euribor case, class members must submit their full trade details by the deadline.
 Read our blog to learn about the Euribor claims filing.

 - Full Alert: Coming Soon